Wilhelm Schallmayer

-Wilhelm Schallmayer, born February 10, 1857, in Mindelheim and died October 4, 1919, in Krailling, was Germany's first advocate of eugenics who, along with Alfred Ploetz, founded the German eugenics movement.
+Friedrich Wilhelm Schallmayer (February 10, 1857 – October 4, 1919) was Germany's first advocate of eugenics who, along with Alfred Ploetz, founded the German eugenics movement.
 Schallmayer made a lasting impact on the eugenics movement.

 Early life and academics

 After graduation from secondary school in 1876, Schallmayer joined the army as a one-year volunteer.
 However, due to a "loss of fitness for military duty," caused by overexertion from a military exercise, Schallmayer was discharged from the military, and the potential of a military career ended for him.
 Sheila Weiss wrote that his brief and unhappy experience in the army likely led to his life-long anti-militarism.

 Schallmayer was the first born of eleven children and was able to attend the university because his father owned a prosperous carriage and wagon business.
 Prior to studying medicine, Schallmayer studied philosophy and the social sciences.
 In 1881, Schallmayer enrolled in the Faculty of Medicine in Munich, and in 1883, he passed the state medical examination, becoming a licensed physician.
 Schallmayer wrote his dissertation while completing his internship at the University of Munich's psychiatric clinic.
 His dissertation outlined the pros and cons of force-feeding psychiatric patients and was titled The Rejection of Food and Other Disorders Regarding Food Intake by the Insane.
 It concluded that "mental defectives" must be kept alive.
 Schallmayer further specialized in urology and gynecology.